Application Requirements

 TEAS (Test of Essential Academic Skill) version 7: All students are required to take TEAS version 7.
 This assessment measures basic skills in the areas of Reading, Mathematics, Science, English and Language Usage.
 The TEAS test is a 170-item, multiple choice exam, lasting 3 to 4 hours.
 The test is administered online using the computers in the nursing department at LAPC.
 The test is free of charge visit the TEAS page).

-You must pass with a minimum composite score of 62%.
+You must pass with a minimum composite score of 62% (in all areas).
 Only the first attempt will be accepted.
+If you fail to achieve a 62%, you may remediate if you took the TEAS at Pierce College but not at ATI or other institutions or colleges.

 Prepare for this exam by utilizing the work-study book (TEAS 7 edition).
 Go to Assessment Technologies Institute, LLC to create an account.